 Where there is an eerily deserted resort behind a large fence that seems a little out of place for this island.

-Great Keppel Island turned out to be awesome!
+Visiting Great Keppel Island With Kids Turned out to be Awesome!

 “We work on an unusual system here”, said Geoff, the long term owner and manager of Great Keppel Island Holiday Village.
 “Its called an honesty system”.